SalvatorePreviti/roaring-wasm/README.md

 Roaring bitmaps are compressed bitmaps.
 They can be hundreds of times faster.

+## NOTE

+Implementation of all features is not complete.
+For a complete native implementation, much faster and easier to use than this package, you can use:

+- [roaring](https://www.npmjs.com/package/roaring) - NodeJS Roaring bitmaps as a native addon. https://github.com/SalvatorePreviti/roaring-node
+- [roaring-aws](https://www.npmjs.com/package/roaring-aws) - NodeJS roaring bitmaps precompiled for AWS Lambda (Serverless compatible). ttps://github.com/SalvatorePreviti/roaring-node-aws

 ## motivation

 This project was born to use Roaring WASM in AWS Lambdas without the need to compile a node-gyp module.